-Don’t dilly dally with solar panels and their incentives
+Don’t dilly dally with solar panels

 “Some of you may have heard from the national media recently how the PV solar panels incentive scheme, also known as the feed-in tariffs, are to be reduced to new applicants on December 12th this year after a swift decision doing this by the coalition government.”So as the title of this article says “don’t dilly-dally if you want to receive the maximum rate of tariff!”